-This Sunday, the Cleveland Browns take on the Kansas City Chiefs in Week 16 of the regular season.
+This Sunday, the Kansas City Chiefs in Week 16 of the regular season.
 To help preview this week's game, I reached out to Joel Thorman from Arrowhead Pride and exchanged five questions with him.
-Enjoy!
+Enjoy!take on the

 Ginley: "Following a 1-5 start, the Chiefs have burst to eight straight wins.
 Can anyone beat the Chiefs?
 If so, how?"

 Thorman: "Yeah you can beat the Chiefs.
 They're not the 2007 Patriots where they're so obviously better than everyone.
 They're just playing smart, sound football.
 Totally one of those "they won't beat themselves" sort of thing.
 The Chiefs offense has been efficient but they also capitalize on the fact that the defense forces turnovers.
 The teams in the AFC I'm most worried about are the Patriots and Steelers because I think they have the best offenses.
 If a team can put up 30-plus points and not turn the ball over, they have a good chance to beat the Chiefs.
 If you have a struggling quarterback or an offense that isn't very explosive, the Chiefs defense will dominate."

 Ginley: "Since week seven, the Chiefs have the best turnover margin (+17) in the NFL (source).
 How have turnovers figured into the Chiefs' success down the stretch this season?"